cube-js/cube/guides/d3-dashboard/content/4_frontend_dashboard.md

 $ npm start
 ```

-Make sure the Cube.js backend process is up and running since our frontend application uses its API.
+Make sure the Cube.js API is up and running since our frontend application uses it.
 The frontend application is running on [http://localhost:3000](http://localhost:3000).
 If you open it in your browser, you should be able to see an empty dashboard.

 ![](/images/4-screenshot-2.png)